pradyuprasad/milton/README.md

-Milton is a tool that makes it extremely easy to find economic data, analyse it, and present it the way you want.

-# What you can do with this
+Milton is an AI agent for macroeconomic research.
+It can do the following
-- Search for all the datasets that match your query
+- Search for the right dataset(s) for your use case
-- Ask the AI for questions and get hallucination-free answers
+- Write code to perform data analysis and get hallucation-free answers
-- Perform complex statistical procedures from natural languages
+- Perform complex statistical tasks from natural language
-- Make pretty charts just by asking
+- Graph pretty charts
-- Make it write macroeconomic research reports
+- Write reports

 # Roadmap
-- [x] Write feature to search in FRED
-- [x] Write feature to analyse data for one database only
-- [x] Write feature to connect the above
-- [x] Write feature to make multi-step plans for analysing multiple datasets
-- [x] Write feature to use plans to analyse multiple datasets
-- [ ] Write feature to graph data as per user requirements
-- [ ] Write frontend to show all of this
+## Stable beta release.
+(Target: 31 August 2024)
+See [issues](https://github.com/pradyuprasad/milton/issues) for clearer description of these
+- Implement Search Feature.
+Issue #4
+- Implement Code-writing module.
+Issues #5
+- Implement Graphing feature.
+Issue #6